 This class focuses on Media Production in the Southwest, especially New Mexico.
 Students will learn about the history of film making in this region, genre conventions of films made in these locations, as well as practical film making information about production in these environments.
 Field trips will include famous film locations, working film studios and sets, and film offices in both Albuquerque and Santa Fe.
 Students will experience working as location scouts and take on considerations of film budget, set requirements, and story needs.
-(2023 Syllabus)
+(2024 Syllabus).

 Our trip to New Mexico was one of the best experiences offered during my time as a graduate student.
 It gave me the practical exposure I needed to feel immersed in the industry.
 As a graduate student I particularly enjoyed the hands-on approach to our trip as we got to learn from industry professionals and visit actual film studios.